python/cpython/Doc/library/stdtypes.rst

 :func:`complex` can be used to produce numbers of a specific type.

-All numeric types (except complex) support the following operations, sorted by ascending priority (operations in the same box have the same priority; all numeric operations have a higher priority than comparison operations):
+All numeric types (except complex) support the following operations, sorted by ascending priority (all numeric operations have a higher priority than comparison operations):

 +---------------------+---------------------------------+---------+--------------------+
 | Operation           | Result                          | Notes   | Full documentation |